rbhatia1997/HTML5-CSS-Playground/README.md

 - A <div> element stands for division, but essentially it's a box.
 It can contain any other element inside.
 They are meant to be used as containers for content.
 - <iframe> is a little window that has been cut into the page; in that window you are able to see another page (inline frame).
 It has a src, height, width attributes.
 - In the meta tag, you can indicate things like robots (how search engines deal with the site), author, pragma (prevent caching), and expiration.
+- You can add videos using the HTML5 <video> element, which has many attributes.
+HTML5 also has an <audio> element for audio files.

 #### HTML Lists